-Time of inspection All existing trees located on site being retained Prior to demolition At the completion of demolition Prior to excavation works At the completion of excavation works Prior to the start of construction works At monthly intervals during construction At the completion of construction works
+Tree/location Time of inspection All existing trees located on site being retained Prior to demolition At the completion of demolition Prior to excavation works At the completion of excavation works Prior to the start of construction works At monthly intervals during construction At the completion of construction works At the completion of all works on site

-REMOVAL/PRUNING of the following tree/s from Council's nature strip shall be undertaken 41. at no cost to Council by an experienced Tree Removal Contractor/Arborist holding Public Liability Insurance amounting to a minimum cover of \$10,000,000.
+41. REMOVAL/PRUNING of the following tree/s from Council's nature strip shall be undertaken at no cost to Council by an experienced Tree Removal Contractor/Arborist holding Public Liability Insurance amounting to a minimum cover of \$10,000,000.